The medicinal and well-being properties of herbs and spices.

 Eating chilli powder can even (or maybe not surprisingly!) purify unpleasant breath…

 It has long been thought that spices aid longevity and chillies vie for a leading role.
-Making the most of the beneficial health-giving plants of the natural world would seem a ‘no – brainer’ in a world where we rely so heavily on medications produced by the pharmaceutical industry.
+Making the most of the beneficial health-giving plants of the natural world, especially the well-being herbs and spices that exist, would seem a ‘no – brainer’ where we rely so heavily on medications produced by the pharmaceutical industry.

 There seems to be an ever increasing list of potential uses for chillies, especially the hotter varieties.
 More research is necessary to fully understand all the possible medicinal benefits of this many-faceted and exciting addition to our diet.